kaganjd/sealion/README.md

 Then either start the server with a GUI control panel:

-5. `$ python src/gui.py`
+5. `$ python main.py --gui`

-Or start the server without a GUI:
+Or start the server with a CLI:

-5. `$ python src/main.py` starts a server on port 8080
+5. `$ python main.py --cli` starts a server on port 8080

 ## Client